What is Really Powering F1?

 Three Energies in Conflict

-Drivers, who are usually the first sensors of change, were unusually candid about the new cars.
+Drivers — who are usually the first sensors of change — were unusually candid.
 Max Verstappen described the experience as feeling like “Formula E on steroids,” frustrated by the heavy emphasis on energy management.
-Lando Norris was even more blunt, suggesting the new generation of cars may be the worst he has driven.
+Lando Norris was even more direct, suggesting the new generation of cars may be the worst he has driven.

 “If it's drivers, fans, we just want the best for the sport.
 It's not that we are critical just to be critical.
 We are critical for a reason, we want it to be Formula 1, you know, proper Formula 1 on steroids.
 Today, of course, again, that was not the case.”